hangfire-postgres/Hangfire.PostgreSql/README.md

 * Hangfire.PostgreSql (Uses Npgsql 6)
 * Hangfire.PostgreSql.Npgsql5 (Uses Npgsql 5)

-Both packages are functionally the same, the only difference is the underlying Npgsql dependency version.
+Historically both packages were functionally the same up until the package version 1.9.11, the only difference was the underlying Npgsql dependency version.
+Afterwards, the support for Npgsql v5 has been dropped and now minimum required version is 6.0.0.

 In `Startup.cs` _ConfigureServices(IServiceCollection services)_ method add the following line:
 ```csharp